 In 2020, a peer review of the Fiscal Council was conducted by an expert team led by the OECD.
 The project was funded by the European Union, and implemented by the OECD in cooperation with the European Commission's Directorate General for Structural Reform Support (DG REFORM).
-The review was informed by virtual visits for stakeholder interviews in summer 2020 and the final report was published in February 2021.
+The review was informed by virtual visits for stakeholder interviews in summer 2020.
+The Council welcomes the final report, published in February 2021, and the Review's findings, and is working to implement its recommendations.